unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 So far, we have not considered restricting URL access only to some users.
 In practise, this happens all the time.

 The process of identifying a user is called *authentication*.
-You probably know authorization by username and a password.
+You probably know authentication by username and password.
 The username specifies who you are, and the password proves it.
 When the web server receives the two values, it can be certain it's you, who is making the request.

 *Authorization* is then the process of giving access only to some users (and which access to whom).